zishang520/engine.io/README.md

-# Engine.IO: the realtime engine by golang
+# Engine.IO: the realtime engine for golang

 `Engine.IO` is the implementation of transport-based cross-browser/cross-device bi-directional communication layer for